Retirement Article

 Does music improve cognitive function?
 There are plenty of studies that say yes; music can do this.
 Not only can it improve cognitive function, but it also has a positive effect on a multitude of other brain and body health issues.

 Start your day with music.
-It can put you in a good mood that can stay with you throughout the day.
+It can boost your immune system, put you in a good mood that can stay with you throughout the day.
 Raising your mood will help sharpen your cognitive functions.

 You can listen to the type of music you like.
 This is one of the easiest ways to improve your overall health.
 Here's a great article that goes into more detail on how the brain responds to music: Your Brain on Music.
 There are many more articles if the topic interests you.